gitcheng/gitcheng.github.io/_posts/2015-04-22-iphone6-barometer-test.md

 down a couple of time in an arm's range.
 I then put it back on the same table for about 5 seconds, then read the number.
 Because the phone came back to the same height, the reading should go back to 0.00.
-If we assume nothing else has changed, including the atmosphere pressure, in these 15 seconds, the deviation from zero was due to the resolution only.
+If we assume nothing else has changed, including the atmosphere pressure, in these 15 seconds or so, the deviation from zero was due to the resolution only.

 I took 75 readings.
 The distribution is shown below.
 The root mean square